 Differences Between Internal and External Financing

 To perpetuate, a business needs funding.
-It can be from its own resources or it can be sourced from somewhere else.
-When a company sources the funding from its own sources i.e. from its own assets, from its own profits, we would call it an internal source of financing.
-When a company needs huge money and only internal sources are not enough, they go out and take loans from banks or other financial institutions.
+It can be from its resources, or it can be sourced from somewhere else.
+When a company sources the funding from its sources, i.e., its assets, from its profits, we would call it an internal source of financing.
+On the other hand, when a company needs enormous money, and only internal sources are not enough, they take loans from banks or other financial institutions.

 In this article, we will talk about both of these sources of finance and do a comparative analysis of internal and external financing sources.

 Internal vs. External Financing Infographics

 There are a few differences between internal vs. external financing.
 Here’s the snapshot below –